 Spinach Artichoke Dip

 Spinach and Artichoke Dip or Spinach Dip are often referred to as Spinach Madeline in Cajun cuisine.
-We make Spinach Madeline around the holidays.
-It is a family favorite.
-I even have a special small crock pot to keep it warm when I am expecting a crowd.

 This recipe will serve about six guests.
 For more, just double the recipe.

-Ingredients for Artichoke and Spinach Dip:
+Ingredients for Spinach Artichoke Dip

-1 can quartered Artichokes (I actually prefer just the hearts)
+1 can quartered artichokes (I actually prefer just the hearts)

 2 cups chopped Cajun Trinity (onion, bell pepper, celery)